Matchings in Matroids over Abelian Groups, III: Introduction

 \begin{theorem}[\cite{Aliabadi2}] Let $G$ be an abelian group, and let $A$ and $B$ be finite subsets of $G$ with $|A| = |B| < p(G)$ and $0 \notin B$.
 Then there exists a matching from $A$ to $B$. \end{theorem}

-\textbf{A connection to matchings in graphs:} While there are meaningful connections between the notion of matchings explored in this paper and the classical matching theory in graphs introduced by Philip Hall in 1935, the two concepts are fundamentally distinct.
-In particular, to address a linear algebra problem posed by Wakeford~\cite{Wakeford}, a bipartite graph \( \mathcal{G} = (V(\mathcal{G}), E(\mathcal{G})) \) was constructed in~\cite{Fan} using two sets \( A \subseteq \mathbb{Z}^n \) and \( B \subseteq \mathbb{Z}^n \), as follows:
+\textit{A connection to matchings in graphs.} While there are meaningful connections between the notion of matchings explored in this paper and the classical matching theory in graphs introduced by Philip Hall in 1935, the two concepts are fundamentally distinct.
+In particular, in order to address a linear algebra problem posed by Wakeford~\cite{Wakeford}, Fan~\cite{Fan} constructed a bipartite graph